voxoz/otp.mk/README.md

     mix
     reltool

+Also we need to fetch dependencies.
+We can do it manually by parsing rebar.config and performing git clone or running rebar or mix.
+We use both rebar and mix for fetching deps in mixed Elixir/Erlang projects.

 Releasing
 ---------

 We support all ways of releasing, but for keeping simple we have chosen relx by Eric Merritt.
-In case you are using raw "rebar -f generate" or "relx" releasing in development mode you should substitute all ebin folder with symlinks to appropriate ebin in apps/deps folder to make Rusty's sync work. relx.config is generating based on APPS RELEASE NODE COOKIE information.
+In case you are using raw "rebar -f generate" or "relx" releasing in development mode you should substitute all ebin folder with symlinks to appropriate ebin in apps/deps folder to make Rusty's sync or Synrc active work. relx.config is generating based on APPS RELEASE NODE COOKIE information.

     relx
     rebar -f generate
     reltool

+You need patching the release with release_sync.sh in order to make sync/active work.
+In development mode bundles runned with "make start" or "make console" you don't need it

 Building
 --------

 Each Erlang language use its own compiler, so for Elixir we need to use mix, for Joxa we need to use joxa and for Erlang we can use rebar or raw erlc.
 Knowing the build order we can use raw erlc using reltool tree.
+Today we use rebar/mix for building.
+But things could change.

     mix
     joxa
     rebar
-    erlc
+    compile:file/2

 Variables
 ---------